Shahriar131519/Car-Rental-System/README.md

 # CarRental
-Car rental management website based on php as a backend for univ web project
+Car rental system website based on php as a backend for university web project